 Some of the common image handling problems are doing browser side resizing, using images for a button background, using the same image size across all platforms, and not setting proper caching headers in the response.
-To avoid these problems, you should be familiar with the appropriate image optimization techniques.
+To avoid such issues, you should be familiar with the appropriate image optimization techniques.

 Handle the Loading of Broken Images

-When your site has thousands of pictures, it is very likely that over a period of time some images doesn’t exist anymore.
+When your site has thousands of images, it is very likely that over a period of time some images cease to exist anymore.
 And when the same images are delivered to your users, they appear as broken images, disintegrating the entire user experience.

-Removing the broken images from your database requires one-time effort, but if your website has millions of pictures, it can get very tricky.
+Removing the broken images from your database requires a one-time effort, but if your website has millions of pictures, it can get very tricky.
 If you are implementing ‘onerror’ in your <img> tag, it doesn’t need any periodic checks.
 But this trick doesn’t work for the images which are used as website backgrounds.

 Use HTTP/2 instead of HTTP/1.1

-HTTP/2 has significantly replaced the HTTP/1.1.
+HTTP/2 has significantly replaced HTTP/1.1.
 The HTTP/1.1 protocol was widely used earlier.
-But as the use of images has increased over the time thus, in turn, evolving the size of a web page.
+However, the use of images has increased over time which, in turn, has resulted in the evolution of the size of a web page.

-On the other hand, to solve these problems, HTTP/2 allows using same TCP connection for multiple parallel requests and provides features like server push & header compression using HPACK.
-Read our blog post for a detailed comparison between HTTP/2 and HTTP/1.1 performance.
+On the other hand, to solve these problems, HTTP/2 allows using same TCP connection for multiple parallel requests, and provides features like server push and header compression using HPACK, effectively overcoming the shortcomings of HTTP/1.
+You can find a more detailed comparison between the performance of HTTP/2 and HTTP/1.1 here.

 Use Progressive JPEG

-On the other hand, in baseline loading pattern, image loading starts from the top, rendering a single row at a time and then gradually moves towards the bottom, thus loading the full image.
+On the other hand, in baseline loading pattern, image loading starts from the top, rendering a single row at a time, and then gradually moves towards the bottom, thus loading the full image.
 In such case, users who are keen to explore your product images have to wait for the loading of an entire image.
-This type of method disgrace the user experience and is not recommended for the websites.
+This type of method degrades the user experience and is not recommended for websites.